EmperorDan/ZSL/ZSL.md

 Bec Nash: Project Research, Project Documentation.
 Matthew Kaptur: Project Management, Project Design, Project Documentation.

+### Goals and Team Roles
+The goal of this project is to create a game centered around the greenhouse chain.
+The game must be informative, and engaging for young adults.
+It must follow a storybook style showing you different stages of the greenhouse chain in relative detail.
+All information must be factual and relevant to each of the four habitats.

+- We will begin by planning what we're going to do.
+We will do this by creating flowcharts, and conceptual mock-ups of are game.
+This will give us an idea of what are game will look like, and how to code it.
+We needed to have a presentation completed detailing are game and ideas for ZSL by october time.

+- The final presentation is to be attended by all members of the team.
+This is because of the importance of the event.
+Their will be a succesful developer on the panel, making this a potential opportunity.

 ### Aims and Objectives
 - Create a game on the IOS platform.
 - Make game compatible for an IPAD.